Python Types Intro¶

 You can also declare a class as the type of a variable.

-Let's say you have a class Person
+Let's say you have a class Person, with a name:

 class Person: